focusaurus/peterlyons.com/app/pages/leveling-up.md

 ## Notes on Changing Companies

 Most successful careers involve working for at least several different companies.
 Just a few quick tips here.
-Plan on changing companies as appropriate just maybe one or two times when the opportunity feels very compelling and the improved benefits are significant.
-Be aware that frequent moving from company to company can be a major red flag to hiring departments that you are disloyal.
+Plan on changing companies as appropriate when the opportunity feels very compelling and the improved benefits are significant.
+Be aware that frequent moving from company to company used to be a major red flag (I think), although in 2018 I think average tenures at a company are less than 2 years so maybe no one cares about longevity anymore.
 So just be aware of that as you are considering your options and think about the big picture.
 Expectations vary by industry and company size here as well.
 When the time is right, changing companies can get you a big salary increase ahead of schedule.
 Of course, this is all part of "the game".
 At the end of the day, you want to be enjoying your work and feeling fulfilled and inspired, and that matters more than the money.
 These decisions are tough.
 Consult your friends and family.
 Don't get trapped in a rut in a bad job for a long time, and don't get in the habit of quitting every ten months.
 Find that good middle ground that feels right for you.

 # About the Author